 Families often come to ACT because a parent or child lives with a physical disability or has a serious illness.

-When an actor-parent has died, ACT can continue to fund their children through to the age of 21.
-(We support 15 families in this situation at present.)
+When an actor-parent has died, ACT can continue to fund their children.
+(We support 12 families in this situation at present.)

 ACT is proud to sponsor talented children, mostly in sport or performing arts.
 The cost of top-level sports training is beyond almost any parent’s income and at least £3,000 a year.
 The funding needed to get through to Grade 8 on a musical instrument can be £10,000 or more.

 ACT can help with children’s costs, some household costs and general crisis grants.